obica-ai/obica-ai/README.md

   - [Learn More About Controller](https://github.com/obica-ai/swing-up-control-pendulem/)

 - **Camera Sensing and Integration into the World Frame for a Pick and Place Task** (Team Leader, UIUC, Nov 2023 - Dec 2023)
-  - Utilized OpenCV for object identification, developed transformation equations for coordinate translation, and executed tasks with a 6 DOF UR robot arm.
+  - Utilized OpenCV for object identification, developed transformation equations for coordinate translation, and executed tasks with a 6 DOF UR robot arm with kinematics and inverse kinematics(verified the end position).
   - [Learn More About UR3 6DOF Hanoi Tower](https://github.com/obica-ai/UR3_6dof_hanoi_tower)

 - **Remotely Operated AI Enabled Robot Using oneM2M** (Team Leader, Hackathon, May 2023 - June 2023)